 Our Spring 2014 Collection is currently underway!
 Designers Wendy and Lidia (myself) are meeting minds and undertaking the daunting task of patterning the entire collection.
 Wendy has ordered her textile materials and I making connections with possible sample makers who will take on the final step of the production process and sew our collection.

 In addition, I am playing with fonts to design our logo, and on Saturday we will buy our final fabric.
+Lots of work needs to be done within the next few days to ensure our sample maker will have plenty of time to finish our garments within the week.

 SMART LAB NOTES.